Collision involving a moving vehicle

-If nobody’s hurt in the crash, filling out a joint accident report is sufficient.
+If nobody’s hurt in the accident, filling out a joint accident report is sufficient.
 There’s no need for police to attend the scene.

 The joint report allows you to note down the details of the accident so that your insurer can determine who is responsible.
 All you need to do is fill out the report and send it to your insurer.
 It is crucial to write down the contact details of the drivers involved in the accident.